4Soft-de/harness-model/docs/open-enumerations.md

 - **Which properties are open enumerations differs between VEC versions.** A property may be a plain string in 1.1.3 and an open enumeration in 1.2.2, or may not exist at all. `WrapperProxyFactory` therefore leaves the typed accessors unintercepted, so their own implementation runs and derives the literals from the plain accessor, which is proxied as usual.
+It recognizes them by their shape rather than by the `Literal` suffix alone: a parameterless method returning a literal or a collection of literals, or a `void` method taking one.
+The literal interface is matched by its simple name `OpenEnumLiteral`, because `compatibility-core` knows nothing about the models it proxies.

 ## Generation